Skills vs Knowledge in Health and Social Care

 Continuous Improvement

 The field of health and social care is always evolving.
 Staying up-to-date with the latest knowledge helps professionals improve their practice.
-Ongoing education and training are vital for maintaining a high standard of care.
+Ongoing education and training are really important for maintaining a high standard of care.

 How Skills and Knowledge Complement Each Other